Medical Coding Specialist

-This 15-month program will prepare students to sit for the Certified Coding Specialist – Physician-based (CCS-P) exam offered through AHIMA.
+This program will prepare students to sit for the Certified Coding Specialist – Physician-based (CCS-P) exam offered through AHIMA.

 After you are certified, you'll be eligible for jobs as a Medical Coding and Billing Specialist, a career that is in high demand right now in South Carolina.

 What is a Medical Coding Specialist?